piassi/solidpress/README.md

 ### Registering a new post type

-To register a new post type you must create a new class inside the _PostTypes_ namespace, and set _post_type_ and _args_ properties inside the constructor method, those properties will be forwarded to _register_post_type_ function.
+1. Create a new class inside the _PostTypes_ namespace.

+2. Set _post_type_ and _args_ properties inside the constructor method, those properties will be forwarded to _register_post_type_ function.

 > See _register_post_type_ [docs](https://developer.wordpress.org/reference/functions/register_post_type/) to see more details about the _args_ property.